the-gigi/xxx-to-lke/gke/README.md

-# Create an a Google account and go to the Google cloud console
+# Create a Google account and go to the Google cloud console

 https://console.cloud.google.com/